Controllably Efficient Language Models: Related Work

-Finally, plethora of works have tackled reducing compute and memory requirements of a transformer in a \textit{post-hoc} manner i.e. after it has been trained using full-attention (also called \textit{training-free} sparse attention \cite{nawrot2025sparse}).
-Common techniques include prefill-time sparsification (vertical/slash/block; adaptive) and decode-time KV-cache selection/eviction (e.g. \cite{li2024snapkv, tang2024quest}).
-Further, \cite{lee2024training, lee2025infinitehipextendinglanguagemodel} explored offloading of key-value cache on the CPU along with sparsifying attention masks.
-However, because models are trained dense but run sparse, train-test mismatch can hurt downstream performance \citep{nawrot2025sparse}.
-Still, these works can be directly applied to the decoder in \cat, or any other efficient alternatives including hybrid architectures that make use of dense attention, making them complementary.
-Concurrently, \cite{lancucki2025inference} explored delayed token eviction strategies to enable effective KV cache compression \citep{nawrot2024dynamic}.
+\textit{Training-free efficiency}: Plethora of works have tackled reducing compute requirements of a transformer in a \textit{post-hoc} manner i.e. after it has been trained using full-attention (also called \textit{training-free} sparse attention) \cite{nawrot2025sparse, li2024snapkv, tang2024quest}.
+However, because models are trained dense but run sparse, train-test mismatch can hurt quality.
+Moreover, many target only compute savings and \textit{not} memory savings, which is the main bottleneck for long-contexts.
+That being said, these are complementary and can be applied directly to the decoder in \cat, providing additional savings besides what \cat already provides.
+We deliberately instantiated \cat with the most-basic and ubiquitous sequence mixer: dense attention for this purpose.
+For completeness, we provide a comparison with a training-free method \cite{jiang2024minference} in App. \ref{app:training_free}.

-\paragraph{Linear attention and state-space models:} A different line of work reduces the generation cost of transformers by limiting the recurrent state, which is the vector required to decode each token.
-Self-attention keeps track of the entire context (or the KV cache) meaning that the recurrent state increases in size with each decoded token.
-Works like~\cite{arora2024simple, katharopoulos2020transformers} linearize attention to make a fixed-size recurrent state that can be updated via simple averaging; the technique is to approximate self-attention with linear operations of query, key, and value vectors transformed through a feature map.
-The choice of the feature map falls to the user and approximating attention well requires the feature map to be large in size, which can counteract the gains in computational costs achieved by the linearization.